syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specify the rounded corner to Togglebutton
+Displays the ToggleButton with rounded corners.

 #### Default Value